-Tests conducted for the TOE produced the expected results and demonstrated that the product behaved as specified in its Security Target and its functional specification.
-In addition, the documentation supplied as evidence for the EAL2+ ALC_FLR.1 Common Criteria evaluation of the TOE was analysed to identify possible vulnerabilities.
+Tests conducted for the TOE produced the expected results and demonstrated that the product behaved as specified in the Security Target and its functional specification.
+In addition, the documentation supplied as evidence for the EAL2 Augmented with ALC_FLR.1 Common Criteria evaluation of the TOE was analysed to identify possible vulnerabilities.